 - 1 egg lightly beaten

-- 1 tbsp avocado oil
+- 1 tablespoon avocado oil (or cooking oil of choice)

 - salt and pepper to taste

 - soba noodles, black sesame seeds and chopped green onions to serve

 - ¼ cup raw honey

 - 2 teaspoon sesame oil

 - Pop the pork, breadcrumbs, garlic, ginger, sesame seeds, sesame oil, green onion, egg, and salt and pepper into a large bowl and mix well to combine.

 - Place a large deep-sided roasting tray (like the kind you would bake a roast in) in the oven for 5 minutes or until very hot.